Taxpayers are facing a long list of tax changes for the 2022 tax year

 - Standard deductions- The world saw inflation at a greater rate because of the coronavirus.
 So, in order to fight inflation, the standard deduction amounts were increased in the year 2021.
 Married couples get $25,100 ($24,800 for 2020), plus $1,350 for each spouse age 65 or older ($1,300 for 2020).
 Singles can claim a $12,550 standard deduction ($12,400 for 2020) — $14,250 if they're at least 65 years old ($14,050 for 2020).
 Head-of-household filers get $18,800 for their standard deduction ($18,650 for 2020), plus an additional $1,700 once they reach age 65.
 Blind people can tack on an extra $1,350 to their standard deduction ($1,700 if they're unmarried and not a surviving spouse).
 This information helps in filling the correct amount of tax and on time to be a smart taxpayer.

 - Americans working abroad- The U.S. taxpayers who are working abroad have a reason to rejoice, as there is a major change for them in the tax bracket.
-There is larger income exclusion in 2021 for the people living and working abroad.
+There is larger income exclusion in 2021 for people living and working abroad.
 Earlier the taxable income was above $107,600 for the year 2020 which jumped to $108,700 for the year 2021.
 The standard ceiling on the foreign housing exclusion is also increased from $15,064 to $15,218 for 2021.

 - Unemployment compensation- The American Rescue Plan Act enacted in the year 2021, made up to $10,200 of unemployment compensation ($20,400 for married couples filing jointly) exempt from federal income tax for households with an adjusted gross income less than $150,000.
 But those who filed the return before the exemption was enacted might send refunds to the government.

 - Child and Dependent Care Tax Credit- There were some major changes made in the Child and dependent care tax credit in the year 2021 by the American Rescue Plan.
 But, this applies to the 2021 tax year only.
-For 2021, the child and dependent care credit are fully refundable.
+For 2021, the child and dependent care credits are fully refundable.
 The maximum credit percentage also jumps from 35% to 50%.
-More of your care expenses are available for the credit, too.
+More of your care expenses are available for credit, too.
 For 2021, the credit is allowed for up to $8,000 in expenses for one child/disabled person and $16,000 for more than one.
 When the 50% maximum credit percentage is applied, that puts the top credit for the 2021 tax year at $4,000 if you have just one child/disabled person in your family and $8,000 if you have more.
 In addition, the full child and dependent care credit will be allowed for families making less than $125,000 a year (instead of $15,000 per year).
 After that, the credit starts to phase out.
 However, all families making between $125,000 and $438,000 will receive at least a partial credit.
 So, take advantage of this change in the tax law.

-Apart from the above-mentioned tax law changes, other tax law changes are also being made which need to be read carefully before filling for the tax return 2021.
+Apart from the above-mentioned tax law changes, other tax law changes are also being made which need to be read carefully before filing for the tax return 2021.
 This will help you take proper advantage of the tax law changes and file your returns precisely and get the maximum benefit from it.

-NSKT Global is an ideal Business Tax service provider helps in making an organization exceptional and smart in their domain through their extensive business and compliance knowledge, but most importantly be able to work holistically in sync with organizations’ objectives.
+NSKT Global is an ideal Business Tax service provider that helps in making an organization exceptional and smart in their domain through their extensive business and compliance knowledge, but most importantly be able to work holistically in sync with organizations’ objectives.

-Still have Questions on Eligibility ?
+Still, have Questions on Eligibility?
 Book your consultation and get the Employee Retention Tax Credit Assessment and filing done by NSKT Global Experts.
 Book your consultation now at - Contact Us